BaseMax/GraphQLRealEstateTS/README.md

-# Property Listing Website with GraphQL
+# Real Estate: Property Listing Website with GraphQL

 This project is a property listing website that utilizes GraphQL in TypeScript for querying property data and performing mutations for user interactions.
 Users can search for properties, view property details, and contact sellers.